Autumn according to the Nei Jing

 there is little to support storage

 This is the Way (Dao) to nourish the gathering of qi in autumn.
 Just as autumn is a time of gathering and harvesting in agricultural terms, so it is with the gathering for our own well-being.
-Going against these principles can harm the lung function which in winter can cause diarrhoea and a lack of ability to store nutrients which are main functions of the water organs kidney and bladder in winter.
-Metal nourishes the water of winter so if we don’t have strong enough metal in autumn we might find ourselves on the backfoot, trying to catch up, in the seasons that follow.
+Going against these principles can harm the lung function which in winter can cause diarrhoea and a lack of ability to store nutrients which can be important functions of the water organs kidney and bladder in winter.
+Metal nourishes the water of winter so if we go against the natural qi of this time and tax metal in autumn we might find ourselves on the backfoot, trying to catch up, in the seasons that follow in terms of our well-being.

 Quotes from…